-Though being a freelance musician may not feel like a regular job, treat it like one.
+Though being a freelance musician for hire may not feel like a regular job, treat it like one.
 I work with one vocal producer who always arrives fifteen minutes early to every engagement and told me once that he went by the mantra, “If you’re not early, you’re late.”
 That really left an impression.
 I knew, right off the bat, that this was a reliable professional, a guy I could count on.

 Further along these lines, Mitzner recommends paying attention to common-sense matters like “remembering to bring a music stand, not wearing white sneakers on a tux gig, remembering to shower, not drinking or eating without asking at a private event, not mouthing off to a client or booker when it’s not your gig and not your relationship” — and the list goes on.